kevinchar93/University_CAPS_Assignment/README.md

 The algorithm is complete when all the Goroutines have finished executing and the output image is then saved to disk.

-See the [Report](https://github.com/kevinchar93/University_CAPS_Assignment/blob/master/CAPS_AssignmentReport_KevinCharles.pdf) for more details and a simple perfromance analysis.
+See the [Report](https://github.com/kevinchar93/University_CAPS_Assignment/blob/master/CAPS_AssignmentReport_KevinCharles.pdf) for more details and a simple performance analysis.